-In an effort to reduce density and lessen the risk of coronavirus transmission on campus, Reed has closed its campus to the public for the academic calendar year, with limited exceptions.
+In an effort to reduce density and limit the spread of the virus that causes COVID-19 on campus, Reed has closed its campus to the public for the academic calendar year, with limited exceptions.
 This action aligns with guidance from the Oregon Health Authority (OHA) and the Higher Education Coordinating Commission (HECC).
 In addition, students, faculty, and staff must either visibly display their Reed IDs or wear Reed-issued name tags while on campus.
 The college has also limited the size of in-person events, and college-funded travel and study abroad programs are restricted.

 The admission office offers robust digital resources and weekly virtual visit programming to connect prospective students and families with the Reed community from afar.